Why do you need dark web monitoring?

 - Offers to purchase access to intranets (“access for sale”).

-- Predictions for future attacks targeting your organization's name.
+- Predictions of future attacks targeting your organization.

 Information found on the darknet is not just sitting there for no reason.
 Attackers use it to: